DHTMLX/docs-suite/docs/grid/usage.md

     data: dataset
 });
 ~~~

-     - you can use a configuration object as an element that defines the grouping order
+You can use a *configuration object* as an element that defines the grouping order:

 ~~~jsx {25-46}
 const grid = new dhx.Grid("grid_container", {
     columns: [